 Claude vs ChatGPT on magicdoor.ai (2026): Which One Should You Start With?

-If you are choosing between Claude and ChatGPT on magicdoor.ai, the useful question is not "which company is smarter?"
-It is "which model family fits this job, at this price, with these product features?"
+If you are choosing between Claude and ChatGPT on magicdoor.ai, the useful question is not which brand to commit to.
+It is which family fits the next step in your workflow.

 TL;DR - Quick Picks